paulheayn-usds/paulheayn-usds/ssa/prepare retirement/README.md

 [back to top](#top)

 ## Comments
-The [Working outside the US](https://www.ssa.gov/international/totalization_agreements.html) section gets a little messy and might not be necessary to add the eligibility from [international agreements](https://www.ssa.gov/international/status.html)
+* The [Working outside the US](https://www.ssa.gov/international/totalization_agreements.html) section gets a little messy and might not be necessary to add the eligibility from [international agreements](https://www.ssa.gov/international/status.html)
+* This layout for 'other considerations' when planning retirement is actually a good breakdown of the checklists that a user needs to account for: [https://www.ssa.gov/benefits/retirement/planner/otherthings.html?tl=0%2C1%2C2%2C3%2C4](https://www.ssa.gov/benefits/retirement/planner/otherthings.html?tl=0%2C1%2C2%2C3%2C4)

 ## Parts of Retirement
 * Prepare for retirement